|JK-2nd||$1,000 per child|

 What we are striving for is excellence and a way to continue to meet the challenges and opportunities for our community and kids in the 21st century.
 Over the last 5 years we have been operating based on the vision developed by the LaAtid Task Force (a group of 24 lay leaders, parents, teachers, and professionals) which called on us to rethink how we learn and teach, and to emphasize our four new pillars: Knowledge, Community, Diversity, and Flexibility.

 We have a commitment to invest more than ever in our teachers.
 Each teacher is asked to participate in a weekly check-in with our Principal.
-Each grade is mentored by a “content coach” from amongst the master educators (each with an MA in Jewish Education or the equivalent) on our Education Team (Maxine Segal Handelman, Rabbi D’ror Chankin-Gould, Hazzan Elizabeth Berke, and Samantha Isenstein).
+Each grade is mentored by a “content coach” from amongst the master educators (each with an MA in Jewish Education or the equivalent) on our Education Team (Maxine Segal Handelman, Rabbi D’ror Chankin-Gould, Cantor Elizabeth Berke, and Samantha Isenstein).
 We have also added three full day professional development opportunities for our teachers.
 These are held during “family days” so that they don’t intervene with Religious School.

 Please contact us!
 We always want and need more support, more ideas, and more people involved in securing our future.